Fauna, Foals and Fruit Walk (Donvale)

 2. You will head up hill slightly following the contours of the hill.
 Scan the treetops for koalas.
 Manna Gums are a favoured food source for these nocturnal natives.
 The drier hillside is dominated by Red Box, Eucalyptus polyanthemos that is easily identified by its finely textured fibrous bark and oval shaped leaves.

-At the fork in the path take the smaller gravel track to your right.
+At the fork in the path take the smaller gravel track to your right (this is Bucks Walking Trail).
 The sealed path on the left is part of your return journey.

 3. An elevated boardwalk keeps your feet dry as you cross a small tributary and marshy groundcover.
 Here there are ferns and daisies competing for light and space.
 In winter this section is vibrant with yellow wattle along with a population of introduced iris that has possibly spread due to regular flooding.